takshcpatel/crack-detection-robot/README.md

 ## 🧱 3D Model Design

-The robot chassis is designed using **Fusion 360 / SolidWorks** with the following considerations:
+The robot chassis is designed using **On Shape / Sketchup** with the following considerations:
 - Compact and lightweight structure
 - Balanced weight distribution
 - Enclosed electronics compartment